Culinary Arts + Chefs

 $35 + tax | J members & staff get $5 off – purchase in person | pick-up only

-Gather in the SJCC kitchen to learn a Sephardic Hanukkah cooking tradition.
-Instead of latkes, make mouth-watering cheesy potato fritters with Seattle’s Rachel Almeleh, author of “A Legacy of Sephardic, Mediterranean, and American Recipes.”
+Add a Mediterranean culinary twist to this year’s Hanukkah lineup.
+Instead of latkes, make mouth-watering cheesy potato fritters and yaprak dolmas with Seattle’s Rachel Almeleh, author of “A Legacy of Sephardic, Mediterranean, and American Recipes.”

 Introduction to Home Canning, Pickling, and Preserving